 We will ask you to prepare and send some documents that are required for the enrollment and MATRICULATION in the University of Turin.
 These documents must be presented before September (i.e before the beginning of the Master).
 Please note that this step could take months so it is recommended to start the procedures of validation, translation and requests to the Italian consulate as soon as possible.

 The payment should be made in advance (before the beginning of the Master in September) by bank transfer to:

 Account No. 1 0000 0560 002

 Branch Address: Viale Maestri del Lavoro, 10 - 10127 Turin, Italy

 IBAN: IT96 G 03069 09214 100000560002

 Once the payment has been done and the required documents have been presented, we will proceed to enroll you at the University of Turin.

-Once the payment has been done and the required documents presented, ILO Turin Centre would send to you a letter for supporting your visa application to the Italian Consulate in your country for the residential phase of the course in Turin, Italy.
+Once the payment has been done and the required documents presented, ILO Turin Centre would send to you a letter for supporting your visa application to the Italian Consulate in your country for the residential phase of the Master in Turin, Italy.

 Prof. Enrico Pira, Professor, University of Turin, Faculty of Medicine and Surgery, Department of Sciences of Public Health and Pediatrics